French Island (Victoria): History

 McLeod prison farm opened on 17 July 1916 and occupied 222 hectares and operated as a self-sustaining farm.
 Timber cabins housed the prisoners until 1946 when concrete cells were built.
 The prison closed in 1975 and was used as a holiday camp facility until 1995.
-Most recently it operated as an eco-village until it was bought in 2017 for $4 million by a Chinese-based company with plans to turn it into a major tourism operation.
+Later it operated as an eco-village until it was bought in 2017 for $4 million by a Chinese-based company with plans to turn it into a major tourism operation.

-In 1967, at the request of then state Premier Henry Bolte, the State Electricity Commission of Victoria proposed the island as the site of the first nuclear power plant in Australia but the plans were abandoned.
+In 1967, at the request of state Premier Henry Bolte, the State Electricity Commission of Victoria proposed the island as the site of the first nuclear power plant in Australia; these plans were ultimately abandoned.
 During the 1960s and 1970s BHP, Hooker Rex and the State Electricity Commission paid inflated prices for land, inducing land owners to sell up and move off the island.

 In July 1997, 11050 ha, about 70%, of the island was declared French Island National Park, and in May 2002 the waters directly north of French Island were declared the French Island Marine National Park.